Stakeholder engagement and material themes

 Definition: The relationships with the communities surrounding BAM’s activities.

 Management approach: On many of its projects, BAM makes an inventory of local interests and, based on this, opts for the best approach to increase its licence to operate (which could be participation in local events).
-In addition, BAM participates in the Considerate Constructors Scheme in the United Kingdom and in Dutch Considerate Constructors (Bewuste Bouwers) in the Netherlands.
+In addition, BAM participates in the Considerate Constructors Scheme in the United Kingdom and in the similarly inspired Bewuste Bouwers scheme in the Netherlands.

-Impact: Labour practices of the Group’s suppliers affect BAM’s reputation and are associated with the risk of losing work.
-The Group’s suppliers have to bring their practices at least to BAM standards to be able to work for the company and in doing so will have a good influence outside of the Group as well.
+Impact: Labour practices of the Group’s suppliers and subcontractors affect BAM’s reputation and are associated with the risk of losing work.
+The Group’s suppliers and subcontractors have to bring their practices at least up to BAM standards to be able to work for the company and in doing so will have a good influence outside of the Group as well.

 Management approach: In 2006, BAM and Building and Wood Workers’ International (BWI), signed a framework agreement to promote and protect employee rights.
-By signing the agreement BAM agrees to recognise and respect:
+By signing the agreement BAM agreed to recognise and respect: